 At Randall & Stump, Criminal Defense Attorneys, we know the devastating impact a drug conviction can have on your permanent record, especially if you have no prior criminal history.
 And with mandatory minimum prison sentences attached to a conviction, even a first offense drug trafficking charge in Charlotte needs to be taken seriously and addressed by veteran drug trafficking lawyers.

 When Does Drug Trafficking in NC Become Federal?

 In some instances, drug trafficking in North Carolina can be pursued at the federal level.
 This happens for a variety of reasons, but usually involve cases investigated by federal agents or picked up by federal prosecutors due to the amount of drugs, who is involved or implicated in the trafficking, if the drugs crossed state lines, and other appealing circumstances for a federal case.
 Sometimes, the same drug trafficking charge can even be prosecuted by both state and federal authorities independently.

 Whether or not your trafficking case is considered federal matters a great deal.
 In federal court, the punishments for drug crimes are typically very harsh, and there is no parole available in the federal system.
 Also, federal drug charges hanging over your head can significantly complicate your state drug trafficking case.
 If your state case is taken over by federal prosecutors, it is wise to consult a drug trafficking lawyer with experience in both systems.
 This can prevent costly delays and the need to hire a separate attorney down the line.

-As Charlotte federal criminal defense attorneys, Randall & Stump, PLLC knows how these types of cases operate, how to deal with federal prosecutors, and what it takes to secure the best possible result in federal or state court.
+As Charlotte federal criminal defense attorneys, Randall & Stump, Criminal Defense Attorneys knows how these types of cases operate, how to deal with federal prosecutors, and what it takes to secure the best possible result in federal or state court.